How to Plan an Incredible Family Trip to Japan in 2023/2024. Learn more.

 1) Tokyo: Modernity & Japanese Anime

-As the booming and modern capital city, Tokyo has a lot to offer by way of foods, shopping malls, temples, museums, and skybars.
+As the booming and modern capital city, Tokyo has a lot to offer by way of foods, shopping malls, temples, museums, and skybars, as well as the iconic Mount Fuji.

 Many people come to Japan because their children, especially teenagers, love it.
-Tokyo is a great place to meet your children's interest of anime (Japanese animation) and manga (comics).
-The J World, the Pokemon Centre, and the Tokyo Disneyland cannot be missed.
+Tokyo is a great place to meet your children's interests in anime with a variety of theme parks such as J World, the Pokemon Center, and Tokyo Disneyland, sure to captivate their attention.

 2) Kyoto: Ancient Temples & Geisha

-If you want some incredible food and an opportunity to see a geisha making her way to a tea house, you can head to the Gion or Pontocho districts.
-Walking around there, along lantern-lined cobblestone streets, will make you feel like you are on a trip back in time.
+Walking around the Gion District with kimonos, along lantern-lined cobblestone streets, will make you feel like you are on a trip back in time.

 3) Hakone: Ryokans & Hot Springs